Decision-Making: Policies and Ethics in Health Care and Public Health

 A cost-benefit analysis

 Reducing dietary sodium by 1,840 mg/day (as opposed to not reducing it) would decrease the prevalence of hypertension by 30%, resulting in one million fewer hypertensive patients in Canada.
-Direct savings to the Canadian health care system would be about $430 million per year because of the reduction of costs due to reduced use of medications, laboratories and physician visits.26
+Direct savings to the Canadian health care system would be about $430 million per year because of lowered costs due to reduced use of medications, laboratories and physician visits.26

 Although economic analysis provides ostensibly hard evidence on which to base decisions, results depend on which costs, harms, and benefits are considered, as well as to whom they accrue.
 Economic analyses will continue to form a cornerstone of health policy planning and physicians will find that economic considerations frequently conflict with their mandate to focus on what is best for the individual patient.